I have building approval to build a new house. Do I need approval to remove the trees?

 Not without body corporate approval.
 You may also need a permit from the council depending on where the tree is and what council you are under.
 You can check with us or the council directly.

 Probably.
-In most areas it's ok to remove (totally) dead trees but in some environmentally sensitive areas you still require a permit.
+In most areas it's okay to remove (totally) dead trees, but a permit is still required in some environmentally sensitive areas.

 The leaves from the neighbour's tree drop in my pool – surely that means they have to remove the tree?

-No. In many cases pools are built well after trees have become established.
-If the trees are not causing any damage and are just dropping leaves then Council would not look favourably at an application for removal.
+No. In many cases, pools are built well after trees have become established.
+If the trees are not causing any damage and are just dropping leaves, the council would not look favourably at an application for removal.

 Can I throw the branches back into their property?

-Overhanging branches - you can lop off overhanging branches of a neighbour's tree if the branches are causing a nuisance.
+You can lop off overhanging branches of a neighbour's tree if the branches are causing a nuisance.
 You should not trespass on the neighbour's land to do this.
-However, any branches you lop off belong to them and they cannot refuse to take the branches back if you are unable or willing to dispose of them.
-We generally just remove the branches as it's often easier and it prevents problems with the neighbors.
+However, any branches you lop off belong to them and they cannot refuse to take the branches back if you are unable or unwilling to dispose of them.
+We generally just remove the branches as it's often easier and prevents problems with the neighbours.

-Will Council remove the tree(s) on my property?
+Will the council remove the tree(s) on my property?

-No, if Council approves the tree(s) to be removed, you will have to engage your own tree specialist/contractor to do the work.
+No, if the council approves the tree(s) to be removed, you will have to engage your own tree specialist/contractor to do the work.

 My neighbour's tree overhangs my property.
 Is there anything I can do?